Table of Contents

 Composition Of Bio-Alcamid

 According to its structure, Bio-Alcamid is a synthetically processed polymer gel that does not contain any animal or other biological forms of tissues.
-It is made of networks of alkyl-imide groups (4%) and nonpyrogenic water (96%).
-Alkyl-imide is a member of the family of acryl-derivatives, which does not have free monomers in its polymeric structure.
+It comprises networks of alkyl-imide groups (4%) and nonpyrogenic water (96%).
+Alkyl-imide is a member of the family of acryl derivatives, which does not have free monomers in its polymeric structure.
 Such a unique composition of Bio-Alcamid makes it suitable for use in large amounts as and when required (3).

 Different Forms Of Bio-Alcamid